freemansoft/ESP8266/LinkSprite-R1/README.md

 * Remember to move the pgm/run jumper to the correct position.
 * I had to unplug/plg the power to get to reliably switch between _program_ and _run_
 * The upload speed was 115200.
-* I found compilation slow on my Windows 10 machine.
+* Compilation slow on my Windows 10 machine.
 Dispabling Windows Defender for the compilation folders sped up the operation

 ### Usage ###
 First time on a new network.